crimsontropy/PECL/README.md

 #

 ## Advanced guide
 - You can change the randomly chosen color for each characters in **char_config.json** which is generated on first run of the program.
-Just search their Member Number and change the hex code.
+Just search their Member Number or Name and change the hex code.
+Run the program again to generate new html file with the modified colors.
 (I'm free for new ideas on how this could be better handled)
 <br>

 #

 ### Report any issues with the program in the issues section or [BC Scripting discord](https://discord.gg/SHJMjEh9VH).